Servebolt/servebolt-optimizer/Readme.txt

 == Changelog ==
 = 3.5.11 =
-* Added scheduled cleanup of expired tranisients.
+* Added scheduled cleanup of expired transients.
 * Added method to stop WooCommerce carts from ever being prefetched by InstantPage.
-* Removed APO capability due to it being only possbile now with the cloudflare plugin.
+* Removed APO capability due to it being only possible now with the cloudflare plugin.
-* Added CacheTag headers to Accelerated Domains reducing purge comands to only 2 for each post/page update and their related archives, taxonomy terms and feeds.
+* Added CacheTag headers to Accelerated Domains reducing purge commands to only 2 for each post/page update and their related archives, taxonomy terms and feeds.
 * Implemented CachTag purging for Accelerated Domains.
 * Added CacheTag headers to Servebolt CDN for later use in purging.
 * Added new garbage collection for the purge queue via cron scheduler.